JamesOwenHall/sdl2/README.md

-# sdl2
+# zero

-sdl2 is a game framework for Go based on [SDL 2](https://www.libsdl.org).
+zero is a game framework for Go based on [SDL 2](https://www.libsdl.org).
 It is an experimental project that should not be used in production applications.
 Currently, only Mac OS X is supported.
 That being said, both Go and SDL are cross-platform, so with the right cgo directives, it could probably run on other systems.

 ## Dependencies

-sdl2 requires SDL 2 to be installed on the system.
+zero requires SDL 2 to be installed on the system.

 ## License